8 Science-Backed Benefits of Bone Broth + How To Make It

 In one small, controlled study, women were given an oral collagen supplement for 8 weeks.

-Skin elasticity was measured at 4 weeks and then again at 8 weeks.
+Skin elasticity11 was measured at 4 weeks and then again at 8 weeks.
 While there were evident skin benefits as soon as 4 weeks, skin continued to improve with prolonged, regular use.

-Bone broth is also rich in hyaluronic acid, which helps your skin retain moisture.
+Bone broth is also rich in hyaluronic acid, which helps your skin retain moisture13.

 While bone broth’s unique nutritional bioactives, especially collagen and hyaluronic acid, have scientific evidence to support skin health benefits, no such literature exists for bone broth yet.